teusH/MySense/README.md

 See README.pi for installation of the Raspberry Pi platform.
 MySense plugins: Use the shell file `INSTALL.sh [DHT GPS DB plugin ...]` to download all dependent modules.

-The sensor plugins can be tested standalone, e.g. for BME280 Bosch chip, use `python MyBME280.py`.
-See the script for the use of sync and debug options.
+The sensor plugins can be tested in standalone mode, e.g. for BME280 Bosch chip, use `python MyBME280.py`.
+See the script for the use of sync and debug options at the end of the script to test.

 ## Documentation
 See the REAME's and docs directory for descriptions how to prepair the HW, python software and Pi OS for the different modules.